lmassaron/gemma_from_scratch/README.md

 ├── README.md
 ├── requirements.txt
 │
 ├── prepare_dataset.py           # User-facing script to download and process data ├── train.py                     # User-facing script to train the model
+├── inference_custom.py          # Test the inference capabilities of your custom model ├── inference_google_gemma.py    # Test the inference capabilities of the original Gemma 270M
 │
 ├── gemma_scratch/            # Core source code as a Python package │   ├── __init__.py         # Makes 'gemma_scratch' a package